avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/nomination_pools.md

 Pool commission is a percentage of pool's earning that a `beneficiary accounts` gets for maintaining the pool and for nominating validators on behalf of the pool.
 It can be in the range of 0% to 100% of the pool's earnings.

-### Setting Commission and Beneficiary

 1. Go to `Developer` > `Extrinsics` tab.
 2. Choose `nominationPools` and `setCommision`.
-Enter your `pool id`, `commission` and `beneficiary` account address.
+3. Enter your `pool id`, `commission` and `beneficiary` account address.

 Note that Commission is set in `Perbill` units where 100% is 1 billion.
 This means that to set commission of 1% you enter 10,000,000.
 Beneficiary can be any Karma Coin account such as pool creator account.
 The beneficiary account is the account that the pool's commission will be sent to.

-3. Submit the transaction using your `pool owner account`.
+4. Submit the transaction using your `pool owner account`.

 ## Step 5 - Nominate Pool Validators
 One or more validators are nominated by the pool and the pool gets a back percentage their validation rewards.
 These rewards are distributed as earnings to pool members.
 A pool will have no earnings unless its nominated validators earn validaton rewards for seucring Karmachain.

 1. Go to `Network` > `Staking` tab.
 2. Then switch to `Overview` tab.